lashd/mirage/README.md

 -----------
 ### 3.0.0
 ------------------------------
-3.0.0 is not out yet but I am going to spend the next few days filling in the what's new section in preparation for its release.
+3.0.0 is now out the following is a description of what's new.

+A full description of the functionality is also available in the projects feature files hosted on Relish.
+A lot of effort has gone in to trying to make these tests readable so if something is missing or unclear drop me a line.

 #### What's new in the Server:
 ##### 1: Mirage uses JSON as its communucations medium
 Mirage is now configured using JSON.
 JSON is also used as the output format for Mirage's other operations.